7 more women who broke barriers at national parks

 After a summer of registering tourists, assigning campgrounds and scanning Mount Hutchings for lost hikers, Hodges married but remained local and involved with the park for the rest of her life.
 It would take 30 years for the Park Service to hire another fully commissioned female park ranger, and even longer before women took on the same duties and responsibilities as their male counterparts.

 “Once, with a ranger friend, we made our way under a frozen waterfall, and in an ice cap, cooked our luncheon of bacon and eggs.
-It was quite a feather in my cap because they told us no woman would dare attempt it.” — Claire Marie Hodges
+It was quite a feather in my cap because they told us no woman would dare attempt it.” — Clare Marie Hodges

 4. Selena LaMarr, c.1883-1972